castleproject/Windsor/docs/resolvers.md

 ## How does it work

-When resolving components Windsor will ask all `ISubDependencyResolvers` registered with its `IDependencyResolver` if they would like to provide the component themselves.
+When resolving components Windsor will ask all `ISubDependencyResolver`s registered with its `IDependencyResolver` if they would like to provide the component themselves.

 :information_source: See [How dependencies are resolved](how-dependencies-are-resolved.md) for more details.